 How Improved SaaS Visibility with Zylo Strengthens Identity Management

-The first step towards minimizing risk and creating a wider view for identity management is identifying all the unknown SaaS applications present in the enterprise.
-Zylo’s discovery offers a concrete first step.
+The first step towards minimizing risk and creating a wider view of identity management is identifying all the unknown SaaS applications present in the enterprise.
+Zylo’s discovery offers a concrete first measure.

 A complement to this holistic visibility is Zylo’s direct integration with Okta.
 If your organization already uses Okta, Zylo’s discovery process can reveal which SaaS applications are currently behind an Okta security layer, those that are not, and those that could be.

 In this way, IT or security teams can quickly prioritize the processes that need to be applied to newly discovered applications and build a road map to extend a wider perimeter for identity management overall.

 A recent study of Zylo data showed that only about 20 percent of enterprise applications are deployed with an identity management tool in place.

 Valid reasons exist for not integrating applications with an identity management solution, from applications that pose minimal risk to lack of technical resources to costs associated with upgrading to SSO-enabled applications.
 But the fact that only 1 in 5 applications are currently integrated with more secure identity features underscores the large opportunity for improvement.